LuisPCNeri/recycle_bin/README.md

 It should be now installed in your user directory under the name ".recycle_bin" with all it's subdirectories.

 ## Usage
-When using the ```./recycle_bin.sh``` script the default option will be file deletion, by this we mean, the moving of the specified files to the recycle bin.
-The default structure for the recycle_bin.sh script is:<br>
+When using the ```./recycle_bin.sh``` script the default option will be list, in such case all contents of the recycle bin will be listed.
+The default structure for the usage of the recycle_bin.sh script is:<br>

 ```./recycle_bin.sh [OPTION] [FILES]..```